 I’ve come to realize that there are very few things in life more visceral than discussions on nutrition, and that includes water.
-The more I look, the more myths, delusions and folk tales I hear about the popular conception of the effects of various categories of filtered water.
-I’d have to say alkaline water, also known as re-mineralized or high ph., water stands firmly at the top of the list.
-So: why ph?
+The more I search, the more myths, delusions and folk tales I uncover about the popular conception of the effects of various categories of filtered water.
+I’d have to say alkaline water, also known as re-mineralized or high ph. water stands firmly at the top of the list.
+So I ask: why ph?

-I intend to discuss this is in greater detail over a few blogs but for now, I’m planning on covering this by writing a two part series.
+I going to discuss this is in greater detail over a few blogs but for now, I’m thinking of covering this by writing a two part series.
 In the first I’ll provide a brief treatise on the technical aspects of pH in water, how it can be changed and its effect on the human body.
-At least as far as I can understand it or, my research defines it.
-In part one I will focus on the science of pH in water, in part two I’ll change up and focus on how we achieve pH in the store, the products we feature and how you can enhance the pH value in the water you drink.
+At least as far as I can understand it or, my research defines the science of pH in water, in part two I’ll change up and focus on how we achieve elevated pH values in the store, the products we feature and how you can enhance the pH value in the water you drink.
 And so to begin here is part one: the technology or science of pH in water.

-PH in water is a complex subject, and the more I study it the more chemically intricate it becomes.
+PH in water is a complex subject, and the more I study it the more chemically intricate it seems to become.
 The hard science is that a pH value defines the number of hydrogen or the potential of hydrogen ions, present in an aqueous solution or more simply put water.

-So therefore an aqueous solution qualified as being acidic, or lower ph, would require a higher concentrations of hydrogen ions and would be measured as having lower pH values than a basic or alkaline solution.
-Which is surprising because my first blush was the opposite.
+Therefore an aqueous solution qualified as being acidic, or lower ph, would require a higher concentrations of hydrogen ions and would be measured as having lower pH values than a basic or alkaline solution.
+Which is surprising because on first blush my thought was the opposite.

 So at which point does water become qualified at acidic or basic?
-There is an international measurement system represented by numbers from 0 to 14, with logically 7 being neutral.
+There is an international measurement system represented by numbers from 0 to 14, with 7 being the median or logically, neutral.
 Water that tests at room temperature, above 7 is moving up to qualify as alkaline, while conversely water that tests below 7 is approaching acidic:, and yes its temperature contingent.
 When water is heated its dynamic equilibrium between water molecules and its ions becomes disturbed.
-If for example the ambient temperature increases to greater than 25 degrees Celsius, water testing at 7 can actually have a pH value decrease to 0 for strong acids or greater than 14 for very strong bases.
-Now this leads us to a ton of information which I won’t go into here but suffice it to say the ph value of water is temperature dependent, it decreases inversely as temperature rises but remains fairly stable up to 25 degrees Celsius.
+If for example the ambient temperature increases to greater than 25 degrees celsius, water testing at 7 can actually have a pH value decrease to 0 for strong acids or greater than 14 for very strong bases.
+Now this leads us to a ton of information that I won’t go into here but suffice it to say the ph value of water is temperature dependent, it decreases inversely as temperature rises but remains fairly stable up to 25 degrees celsius.

 What other factors affect ph?
-Commonly, here are 5, and they are: carbon dioxide: when dissolved in water, carbon dioxide forms a weak acid which effects the balance of ph.
+Commonly, here are 5, and they are: carbon dioxide: which when dissolved in water forms a weak acid which effects the balance of ph.
 Acidics or alkaline, logically if you add acid, or conversely add alkaline, you would reduce or increase ph.
-Sodium and Calcium Hypochlorite, will increase ph.
-Chlorine would raise the ph: pool owners know this, they add chlorine all the time.
-Then there are various and sundry air-borne contaminants, which is a whole other conversation and finally, air pollution.
+Sodium and calcium hypochlorite, will increase ph.
+Chlorine would raise the ph: pool owners, for example know all about this, they add chlorine all the time.
+Then there are various and sundry air-borne contaminants, which is a whole other conversation and finally air pollution in general.
 Science differentiates between the two, I have no idea why.
 Air borne contaminates and air pollution seem to me to be one and the same but are perpetually referenced as disparate influences by chemical science.
-Well, so be it.
+Well so be it.

 When you research this topic you’ll very quickly discover an endless stream of opinions on the effects of alkaline water on the digestive system, very little of which is truly definitive or backed by hard medical science.
-You’ll get reams of clinical data, anecdotal data and professional opinions but very little if any true, double blind – triple crossover type definitive science.
-For instance: I’ve read that alkaline water reduces reflux symptoms, or that a gallon a day forces the human body to increase its natural secretion of digestive compounds, and yeah okay, I can’t find a volume – to - secretion scale, so, maybe just a ton of any type of water might cause that.
+You’ll get reams of clinical data, anecdotal data and professional opinions but very little if any true double blind – triple crossover type definitive science.
+For instance: I’ve read that alkaline water reduces reflux symptoms, or that a gallon a day forces the human body to increase its natural secretion of digestive compounds, and yeah okay, I can’t find an established volume – to - secretion scale so, maybe just a gallon of any type of water might cause that.

 I would assume that one or the other would become less or more acidic as they blend into one another, and I would suspect the impact would be immediate no matter how short the contact time may be.
 To date though, I haven’t found a hard definitive answer to that; opinions, suppositions and postulates yes: science no.

-So as I researched this I came across website called Tomkins Dental, one of a number of dental websites referencing high acid, or acidic saliva and the effect it has on oral health.
-This was in response to mu query: “how exactly and to what degree does saliva effect the pH value of water”?
-Tomkins dental came up because their website has an article titled: “Seven Ways to Make Saliva More Alkaline and Less Acidic”.
-And yes I bit.
+So as I researched this I came across a website called Tompkins Dental, one of a number of dental websites referencing high acid, or acidic saliva and the effect it has on oral health.
+This was in response to my query: “how exactly and to what degree does saliva effect the pH value of water”?
+Tompkins dental came up because their website has an article titled: “Seven Ways to Make Saliva More Alkaline and Less Acidic”, and yeah I bit.
 Truly it’s well written.
 It’s a good professional article but in all fairness, to me, like many of these sites, it offered little or no science and basically just covered off the common beliefs about pH in water that I hear all day.
 Such as: focus on a high alkaline diet, limit bread and sugar, avoid artificial sweeteners, reduce alcohol and caffeine, incorporate seeds and beans (okay that one’s iffy) and wash away acidic foods by drinking water.

 How do we decrease acidic saliva?
 How do we increase or decrease pH in our body and what if any direct effect will that have on our health?
 I'll go into this in greater detail in part 2.